jamesm-vt/cs109a_adni/docs/markdown_notebooks/neuropsych_scores_EDA.md

 Most of the features here are raw data answers to the questions.
-Well just take the `GDTOTAL` score for future use.
+Well just take the `GDTOTAL` score for future use, since the rest of the features fall under the categories of meta data or features described by or in duplicate with other features.